SITE PARTNER:

 Meantime, remnants of the site’s original native vegetation, majestic blue gums, can still be found along the river.

-For young children there’s a well-shaded playground down by the river inside the Edward St entrance (note the circular road outside built for trolley buses to turn) and an ornamental duck pond a crouton’s throw away past the Royal Cuban Palm circle.
+For young children, there’s a well-shaded playground by the river inside the Edward St entrance (note the circular road outside built for trolley buses to turn) and an ornamental duck pond past the Royal Cuban Palm Circle.

-Those after a guided walk can either meet inside the Alice St gates at the rotunda Mondays to Saturdays at 11am or 1pm (a one hour tour) or pick up a BCC map from the same rotunda with the highlights numbered for a self-guided walk.
+Good to know - Those after a guided walk can meet inside the Alice St gates at the rotunda Mondays to Saturdays at 11am or 1pm (a one hour tour) or pick up a BCC map from the same rotunda with the highlights numbered for a self-guided walk.

 On Sundays, the gardens play host to the Riverside at the Gardens Markets, and the Riverside QUT Infusion Markets are just a short stroll away.